 I keep walking.

 Sawtooth High had a few computer classes, but none of them warranted the lab that the school had.
-Twenty relatively high-end machines — at least, higher end than would ever be needed for the two typing classes, the Pascal class, or the HTML class offered by the school — and my favorite, two linux machines tucked away in a corner.
+Twenty relatively high-end machines—at least, higher end than would ever be needed for the two typing classes, the Pascal class, or the HTML class offered by the school—and my favorite, two Linux machines tucked away in a corner.
 Babylon and Enterprise.

 I spent hours on those damn machines.
 Sometimes, it would be me, holed up in the lab itself, sitting in front of an aged CRT monitor, claws clacking on the keys as I taught myself one programming language or another, worked on homework, or just plain goofed off online.
-Sometimes, it was me me surreptitiously tabbing back and forth between what I was supposed to be working on in Pascal class and a terminal window opened to Babylon (Enterprise being the machine that ran the school’s website, we were discouraged from actually using it much).
+Sometimes, it was me me surreptitiously tabbing back and forth between what I was supposed to be working on in Pascal class and a terminal window opened to Babylon (Enterprise being the machine that ran the school’s website, we were discouraged from actually using).
 Sometimes it was me sneaking out of bed once I was sure my mom had gone to sleep and, muffling the modem with my pillow, logging on remotely.

 Most often, at those times, it was me logging into some text adventure or another.
 Where flashy video games had never caught my attention, I’d gotten hopelessly addicted to dungeon crawling with a small party over a MUD.
 Where instant messengers had failed to grab me, I would spend hours chatting on MUCKs.